V8® Juice is a juice made by the Campbell Soup Company from vegetables.

 V8 Juice contains most of the nutrients in the vegetables used, though it lacks all the fibre and contains added sodium.
 There is now (2004) a lower sodium version.

 Bottles of V8 Juice come with a proper month and year date stamp on the lid, marking the expiry date.

 V8 was invented in 1933 by a W.G.
 Peacock in Evanston, Illinois.
 But it didn’t taste very good, so he went at the formula again.
 In 1934, he had something more tasty.

 He called the product at first “Veg Min.”
 The V8 name was suggested by a clerk at a grocery store he was visting on his initial sales rounds to drum up interest.

 By 1936, he started production, with initial major sales actually in New England.
-By 1938, he couldn't keep up with demand on his own, as he was doing everything by hand, so in April of that year he sold the recipe to Louden Packing Company, owned by the Staff family.
-Louden had been supplying them their tomato juice.
+By 1938, he couldn’t keep up with demand on his own, as he was doing everything by hand, so in April of that year he sold the recipe to Loudon Packing Company, in Terre Haute, Indiana.

-Campbell's starting negotiating with Standard Brands for the purchase of V8 in 1945 and the sale went through in 1948.
-Campbell's actually already had its own tomato juice, but felt that tomato juice was becoming a generic low-cost product.
+In 1945, Campbell’s starting negotiating with Standard Brands for the purchase of V8.
+The sale went through in 1948.
+Campbell’s actually already had its own tomato juice, but felt that tomato juice was becoming a generic low-cost product.
 They wanted something proprietary and higher-end.
-Production was moved to Saratoga, Indiana and then in 1975 to Napoleon, Ohio.
+Production of V8 was moved to Saratoga, Indiana.

 When Campbell’s acquired the product and started new marketing for it, one of the first people they used was the actor, Ronald Reagan.